-You should only take off stalks from established plants.
+You should only harvest stalks from established plants.
 If you just planted your rhubarb, wait until it’s had a year to grow before doing any harvesting.
 Nourish it with some homemade plant food and leave it alone this season.

 You can tell when stalks are ready to pick by looking at the plant itself.
 Rhubarb doesn’t turn color and “ripen.”
-You need to look at and measure the length of the stalks.
+You need to look at and measure the length.

 Stalks should be at least 10-12 inches long before you start picking any.
-Once they get to this size, you’ll know that the plant has grown enough and will not be harmed by harvesting.
+Once the plant gets to this size, you’ll know that the plant has grown enough and will not be harmed when you harvest rhubarb.

 This rhubarb plant is still emerging and is too small to harvest.
-Wait until stalks measure at least 10-12 inches before picking them.
+As we note in this guide on how to harvest rhubarb plant, wait until stalks measure at least 10-12 inches before picking the stalk.

 When to Stop Harvesting